CERN/django-girls-tutorial/en/chromebook_setup/instructions.md

 refresh
 ```

-In order to see detailed error messages, you can activate Django debug logs for your Glitch application.
+In order to see detailed error messages and ensure Django knows to find static files,
+you can activate Django debug logs for your Glitch application.
 Simply add the following at the end of the `mysite/settings.py` file.

 {% filename %}mysite/settings.py{% endfilename %}